EmilMaric/cad-capital-gains/README.md

 [![Build Status](https://travis-ci.org/EmilMaric/cad-capital-gains.svg?branch=master)](https://travis-ci.org/EmilMaric/cad-capital-gains)
 [![codecov](https://codecov.io/gh/EmilMaric/cad-capital-gains/branch/master/graph/badge.svg)](https://codecov.io/gh/EmilMaric/cad-capital-gains)

+⚠️ **IMPORTANT LEGAL NOTICE**: This software is provided "as is" without any warranties.
+By using this software, you agree to the terms outlined in [LEGAL.md](LEGAL.md).
+Users MUST read and agree to these terms before using the software.

+## Overview
 Calculating your capital gains and tracking your adjusted cost base (ACB) manually, or using an Excel document, often proves to be a laborious process.
 This CLI tool calculates your capital gains and ACB for you, and just requires a CSV file with basic information about your transactions.
 The idea with this tool is that you are able to more or less cut-and-copy the output that it genarates and copy it into whatever tax filing software you end up using.

 ## Features: